AS A FAMILY MEMBER

 Height: mini 35–42 cm, medium 43–52 cm, standard 53–63 cm.

 Colors: black, silver, cream, caramel, red, chocolate and chalk.
-Also parti (with more than 50% white + another colour).
+Also parti, sable, phantom etc. patterns are acceptable.
 Merle is not approved.

 Coat: Fleece and wool.

 Life expectancy: 12–15 years.